Improve the breastfeeding experience that your clients have sooner

 Improving Their Experience in 0-6 Days

-2-DAY IN-PERSON COURSE | 17.5 CONTACT HOURS
+2-DAY IN-PERSON AND LIVESTREAM COURSE | 17.5 CONTACT HOURS

 Rehab and medical providers are trained to support women before, during, and after birth to reduce perinatal injuries, minimize unnecessary interventions, and improve postpartum recovery.
 However, few providers receive adequate training in breastfeeding support, such as latch assessment, milk production, common breast issues, and evidence-based strategies, despite frequently addressing maternal pain and dysfunction through biomechanics and positional adjustments.